Z3r0xF/.dotfiles/README.md

 ## Installation

-To install the dotfiles, run the following command:
+To install the dotfiles and the packages listed in the `packages` file, run the following command:

 ```bash
 bash <(curl -s https://raw.githubusercontent.com/Z3r0xF/.dotfiles/refs/heads/master/install.sh)